chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/streams.md

 ```

 # `ReadExactly` and `ReadAtLeast`
-`Stream.Read()` may return less data than what is available in the Stream and less data than the buffer being passed in. `ReadExactly` and `ReadAtLeast` address this limitation.
+`Stream.Read()` may return less data than what is available in the stream and less data than the buffer being passed in. `ReadExactly` and `ReadAtLeast` address this limitation.

 ## `ReadExactly`
 Guaranteed to read exactly the number of bytes requested: